Forensic Scientist

 What if you set someone up with white powder with kool aid that turns colors with water say its red kool aid will it test positive by dying the thing even if it would other wise work just fine?
 Asking for a friend ;)

-Asked by Darren over 4 years ago
+Asked by Darren about 5 years ago

 Interesting idea, but again I don't know.
 I don't know what liquid is used for the tests, so that might affect things.

-Asked by Jason over 3 years ago
+Asked by Terry over 5 years ago